If you’re hoping I’ll give you a basic answer like Send all your emails out on Tuesday before 10:00 am, you’re headed for disappointment.

-I talked about how Michaels does a stellar job of this in this guide.
-To get their readers to take action over the weekend, Michaels sent out this email giving them the inspo and tools they need to get started.
+I talk about how Michaels (a craft paint store) does a stellar job of this in this guide on email marketing examples.
+To get their readers to take action over the weekend, Michaels sent out this email giving readers the inspiration and tools they need to get started.

 The data about Tuesdays doesn’t need quite as much explaining.

 Most of us are over the Monday madness and have settled into our weeks a bit by Tuesday, so we have more time to read emails that come our way.